curtischong/kaggle-solutions-old/models/activation functions/activation functions.md

     Formula: `f(x) = x for x >= 0, f(x) = alpha * (exp(x) - 1) for x < 0`

-7. **[[Swish]]** This is a newer activation function introduced by Google.
+7. **[[Sigmoid Linear Unit (Swish)]]** This is a newer activation function introduced by Google.
 It's a variant of ReLU and was found to have better performance compared to traditional activation functions in deep networks.

     Formula: `f(x) = x * sigmoid(x)`